cardboard-iguana/cardboard-iguana.com/log/2022-04-12-itprotv-comptia-security-plus.md

 ## CompTIA Security+ Exam Cram

-Today’s reading is Chapter 30 from the Security+ Exam Cram, “Digital Forensics”.
+Today's reading is Chapter 30 from the Security+ Exam Cram, "Digital Forensics".

 ### Order of Volatility